Easy Breezy Crochet

 Type of Yarn To Use

-You can use almost any kind of yarn for amigurumi, but it is best to a type that does not stretch too much.
+You can use almost any kind of yarn for this small crochet ghost pattern, but it is best to a type that does not stretch too much.

 This way, you will create a firm fabric that keeps the stuffing inside.